corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 ##	Distributed ledgers

 ...(consensual states/ UTXO)*..
+*Note about what's available in DP 2 (nothing?) and what's coming soon - need to be clear what consensual ledge is not!
+(Sean working on blog post)*

+##	Notary

+...
-*Note about what's available in DP 2 and what's coming soon*
+*Note about what's available in DP 2 (nothing?) and what's coming soon*

 ##	P2P (peer-to-peer) framework

 The P2P layer enables [identities](corda-identities) to exchange messages with each other regardless of whether they reside in the same or different clusters.
-*Note about what's available in DP 2 and what's coming soon*
+*Note about what's available in DP 2 (nothing?) and what's coming soon - layer cake architecture means p2p layer could be used independently - no flow network*